john-science/mazelib/docs/API.md

     m.generate_entrances(False, True)
     m.generate_entrances(start_outer=False, end_outer=False)

-Finally, the maze `m` was solved for the given entrances, using the `WallFollower` algorithm.
+Finally, the maze `m` was solved for the given entrances, using the `BacktrackingSolver` algorithm.

 A complete listing of available maze-solving algorithms can be found [here](MAZE_SOLVE_ALGOS.md).